-Laying flagstone patios in sand is not difficult, although the stone can be heavy and you should wear a back brace, gloves and goggles.
-The stone used for this flagstone patio project is 2 thick.
-Since the shape of this stone is irregular, laying a flagstone patio is like putting a puzzle together.
+Laying flagstone patios in sand is not difficult.
+Maybe the biggest challenge that the DIYer will face comes from the fact that the stone can be heavy, and you should wear a back brace (along with gloves and goggles).
+The stone used for this project is 2 inches thick.
+Since the shape of this stone is irregular, laying the patio is like putting a puzzle together.
 The thickest, widest pieces will give you the most stability.
-I'm making the finished flagstone patio surface level to the ground in this project (one less thing to trip over!).
+I'm making the finished patio surface level to the ground in this project (one less thing to trip over).

 Time Required: 2 days

-- Now its time to use a spade, which is essentially a flat shovel meant for chopping straight down through sod into the soil.
-Plunge the spade down 4 deep all around the perimeter of the rectangle you just plotted out for your flagstone patio.
-Then switching to a digging shovel, excavate all that sod and soil, down to a depth of 4.
+- Now it's time to use a spade, which is essentially a flat shovel meant for chopping straight down through sod into the soil.
+Plunge the spade down 4 inches deep all around the perimeter of the rectangle you just plotted out for your flagstone patio.
+Then switching to a digging shovel, excavate all that sod and soil, down to a depth of 4 inches.
 Note that this measurement represents a bare minimum.
 To provide flagstone patios with a better foundation, see Tip #5 at the bottom of the page.

 - Then set the plank down so that it runs the width of the rectangle and repeat the process, checking for levelness on the left and right and in the middle.

 - Moisten the soil in the excavated area with a garden hose and tamp it down with a tamping tool.
-Set landscape fabric down over the base youve just established for your flagstone patio, to suppress potential weeds later.
-With a level base now, youre ready to frame in the rectangle with a form, using four 2x4s nailed together to enclose a 10 x 8 area.
-The idea behind the form is for it to act as a mold and contain the 2 layer of sand that you are later going to apply.
+Set landscape fabric down over the base you've just established for your flagstone patio, to suppress potential weeds later.
+With a level base now, you're ready to frame in the rectangle with a form, using four 2x4s nailed together to enclose a 10 foot x 8 foot area.
+The idea behind the form is for it to act as a mold and contain the 2-inch layer of sand that you are later going to apply.

-- Note that a so-called 2x4 is truly 1.5 x 3.5.
-It is the 3.5 dimension that will be providing the form with its height.
-But I'll have you bury 1.5 of that 3.5 underground (I explain why in Steps 8-9).
-To do so, excavate down another 1.5 outside of the rectangles perimeter.
-The width of this trough will also be 1.5 (you want your form to be level and to slip snugly into this trough).
+- Note that a so-called 2x4 is truly 1.5 inches x 3.5 inches.
+It is the 3.5-inch dimension that will be providing the form with its height.
+But I'll have you bury 1.5 inches of that 3.5 inches underground (I explain why in Steps 8-9).
+To do so, excavate down another 1.5 inches outside of the rectangles perimeter.
+The width of this trough will also be 1.5 inches (you want your form to be level and to slip snugly into this trough).